My Country:

 Allegorically, we have no difficulty comparing water and light, both being crucial to life physically and spiritually.
 However, it is not as easy to conceive of light being the source of water, or anything physical for that matter (though we believe that G-d, who works through light, created everything in the physical world).

-Hence, just as in the case of existence, which was created ex nihilo, that is, as "something from nothing," our physical blessing also emanates from "nothing," relatively speaking.
-Creation did not come from absolutely nothing, but from a level of light so sublime that, compared to what it created, it was as if it didn't exist; but exist it did in the most ultimate sense.
+Hence, just as in the case of existence, which was created ex nihilo, as “something from nothing”, our physical blessing also emanates from “nothing,” relatively speaking.
+Creation did not come from absolutely nothing, but from a level of light so sublime that, compared to what it created, it was as if it didn’t exist; but exist it did in the most ultimate sense.
 So too does our physical blessing emanate from a similar light, which, compared to what it produces in the physical, appears as nothing, when in fact, it is the real something.

 The entire people traveled from the Sin Desert on the word of God, and they camped in Refidim; there was no water for the people to drink.
-The people argued with Moshe, and they said, "Give us water so we can drink!"
-(Shemos 17:1)
+The people argued with Moshe, and they said, “Give us water so we can drink!”
+(Shemot 17:1)

 There is no water except Torah.
 (Baba Kamma 82a)